Laurie Dann School Shooting: Timeline of 1988 crime spree

 Then she walked into a second grade classroom.
 She was armed with two handguns.
 She told the teacher, a substitute, to gather her students at one end of the classroom.
 Their teacher did not, and tried to disarm Dann, who opened fire.
 Five children were struck, and 8-year-old Nicholas Corwin died of his injuries.

 Dann then fled the school, but found nearby roads blocked due to a funeral.
-She changed her route and found herself at the Andrews' home.
-Phillip Andrews, then 20 years old and home from college, was in the kitchen with his mother when Dann burst in.
+She changed her route and found herself at the Andrew home.
+Phillip Andrew, then 20 years old and home from college, was in the kitchen with his mother when Dann burst in.
 She was armed, but claimed she had been raped and had shot her assailant.

-Phillip was able to take one gun from Dann and remove the clip, and convince her to let his parents go free.
+Andrew was able to take one gun from Dann and remove the clip, and convince her to let his parents go free.
 But she kept him as a hostage and, when police arrived, shot him in the chest.
 He managed to make it out of a back door before collapsing and being rescued by paramedics.

-Phillip was taken to Highland Park Hospital, and survived his injuries.
+Andrew was taken to Highland Park Hospital, and survived his injuries.

-Now alone in the Andrews' home, Dann maintained a standoff with police for hours.
+Now alone in the Andrew's home, Dann maintained a standoff with police for hours.
 During negotiations, police brought in her parents and her ex-husband in an effort to get her to give herself up.

 With the home surrounded, Dann committed suicide in an upstairs bedroom.